 - courses that teach the essentials, and help students make real progress; and

-- material that makes sense, so that it’s easier for both you and your student to learn it, remember it, and apply it to real words.
+- material that makes sense, so that it’s easier for you to teach it, and for your student to learn it, remember it, and apply it to real words.

 Students who have trouble with reading, usually struggle because: